Joseph Gregory Vath: Early life

 Joseph Vath was born on March 12, 1918, in New Orleans, Louisiana.
-He was ordained to the priesthood for the Archdiocese of New Orleans by Archbishop Joseph Francis Rummel on June 7, 1941.
+He was ordained to the priesthood for the Archdiocese of New Orleans by Archbishop Joseph Francis Rummel in New Orleans on June 7, 1941.

+Auxiliary Bishop of Mobile-Birmingham

-Vath was appointed as auxiliary bishop of the Diocese of Mobile-Birmingham and titular bishop of Novaliciana on March 4, 1966, by Pope Paul VI.
-Vath was consecrated on May 26, 1966 by Cardinal Egidio Vagnozzi.
+Vath was appointed as auxiliary bishop of Mobile-Birmingham and titular bishop of Novaliciana on March 4, 1966, by Pope Paul VI.
+Vath was consecrated in Birmingham, Alabama, on May 26, 1966 by Cardinal Egidio Vagnozzi.

-Bishop of Birmingham
+Bishop of Birmingham in Alabama

 Vath was appointed Bishop of Birmingham in Alabama, on September 29, 1969, by Paul VI.
 At that time, the Diocese of Mobile-Birmingham was split into the Diocese of Birmingham in Alabama and the Diocese of Mobile.

-In the 1980's, after the Catholic priest Edward Markley caused damage to an clinic providing abortion services, Vath issued a statement supportive of Markley.
-He stated that "If we are convinced that abortion is the taking of innocent life according to God’s revealed word, he is not acting unjustly according to God’s law in defending the innocent unborn one...The right to life certainly supersedes the right to property or to privacy."
+In the 1980s, after Reverend Edward Markley vandalized a clinic providing abortion services, Vath issued a statement supportive of Markley.
+He stated that,"...if we are convinced that abortion is the taking of innocent life according to God’s revealed word, [Markley] is not acting unjustly according to God’s Law in defending the innocent unborn one...
+The right to life certainly supersedes the right to property or to privacy."

+Death

 Joseph Vath died in Birmingham, Alabama, on July 14, 1987, at age 69.